Julia Farr Centre: Gosse International Student Residence Controversy

-After the closures of the 9-storey Highgate Park Tower hospital building, the Round House administration building and the chapel in 2020, the only building that remains open and operating on the 7 acre Highgate Park site is Gosse International Student Residence.
+After the closures of the 9-storey Highgate Park Tower hospital building, the Round House administration building and the chapel in 2020, the only building that remains open and operating on the 7-acre Highgate Park site is Gosse International Student Residence.
 The Gosse building opened in 1949 as hospital staff accommodation but was repurposed in 1997 as university student accommodation.
-The Gosse Building now provides affordable rental accommodation ($165/week) for 63 residents, most of whom are international university students.
+The Gosse building now provides affordable rental accommodation ($175/week) for 63 residents, most of whom are international university students.

-The Highgate Park site, including the Gosse building, is owned by the Home for Incurables Trust.
-The sole trustee and registered proprietor of the Highgate Park site is South Australian Minister for Human Services, Michelle Lensink.
-After the closure of the Highgate Park hospital in April, 2020, the South Australian government conducted a YourSAy (sic) public consultation survey in July, 2020, for ideas about future use of the Highgate Park site.
+The Highgate Park site, including the Gosse building, is owned by the private Home for Incurables Trust.
+The sole trustee and registered proprietor of the Highgate Park site is South Australian Minister for Human Services, Nat Cook.
+After the closure of the Highgate Park hospital in April, 2020, the South Australian government conducted a YourSAy (sic) public consultation survey in July, 2020, for ideas about the future use of the Highgate Park site.
 The residents, workers and management of the Gosse building were unaware and were not informed of the YourSAy survey.

 After the YourSAy survey was completed the South Australian government commissioned the consultancy Think Human to conduct stakeholder engagement surveys of members of the disabled and local communities and others for ideas on future use of the Highgate Park site.
 Despite being the only people living and working on the Highgate Park site at the time, the South Australian government chose to exclude all Gosse residents, staff and management from the local community engagement process for ideas on future use of the Highgate Park site.
+In its 38-page Highgate Park stakeholder consultation report, commissioned by the South Australian government, Think Human forgot to mention there are 67 humans living and working at Gosse International Student Residence on the Highgate Park site.

 Gosse residents, facing the prospect of homelessness if the Gosse building is demolished and its land site sold and redeveloped as part of the sale and redevelopment of the Highgate Park site, launched a campaign in December, 2021 to save Gosse International Student Residence.
-Gosse residents support the commercial proposal of the Gosse Business manager to purchase the Gosse Building and its land site as a parcel of land separate to the sale of the remainder of the Highgate Park site to preserve Gosse as affordable student accommodation.
+Gosse residents support the commercial proposal of the Gosse Business manager to purchase the Gosse Building and the land upon which it rests as a parcel of land separate to the sale of the remainder of the Highgate Park site to preserve Gosse as affordable student accommodation.